truebqccq/AdvancedTetrisAI/README.md

 ### Source Files
 The source files for the environment are located in the gym-tetris folder.
 The src folder contains the original author's model and training, as well as some of our miscellaneous files containing code we used throughout the project.

-### Additional Notes:
-Certain files have been excluded in the submission zip due to the size requirements.
-These include the raw scores from the training (used to create graphs) and the convolutional network model (needed to create the convolutional model).
-They can be obtained from our github page.